No matter who you are or what you do, you should learn how to write a Kindle book.

 - Have a business or work in a profession, having your own book is an impressive calling card and gives you more credibility and authority;

-- Want to differentiate yourself from your competition, you’ll be one of a handful of people who has published a book;
+- Want to differentiate yourself from your competition, you’ll be one of a handful of people who has a published a Kindle book;

 - Have knowledge or skill in a particular area, you can share it with the world and leave a legacy for the future;

 - Own a blog or website, you can write a book or several books around your niche, creating additional income streams and subscriber opportunities;

 - Have a family, friends, and children, you can leave a permanent record through a book of who you are, what you value, and how you think;